Seymour Stained Glass Seattle, WA, USA 206-525-1577

 How do I care for my table, birdbath etc.?

+1) Don't change temperature on it quickly.
+Normal glass doesn't change temperature rapidly without breaking.
 Don't put a something hot off the fire directly on the glass.
 If it is hotter than you would hold in your hand, use a hot pad or trivet before setting it on the glass.
-Normal glass doesn't change temperature rapidly without breaking.
-Setting down a glass of ice water is fine but I suspect spraying the table or filing a birdbath with cold water on a very hot day might cause problems.

 Can I leave my table out in freezing weather?